bitshares/how.bitshares.works/docs/user_guide/bridge_gateway.rst

 Bridge and Gateway
 ********************

-If you want to deposit or withdraw funds, either in fiat or from other blickchains, You may use a bridge or gateway service to do so.
-In the next section describes about *Bridge* and *Gateway* services.
+If you want to deposit or withdraw funds, either in fiat or from other blockchains, You may use a bridge or gateway service to do so.
+The next section describes *Bridge* and *Gateway* services.

 |